 If not treated, adrenal insufficiency may lead to:

 - Low blood pressure

 - Kidney failure

-Your health care provider will ask about your past health.
+Your healthcare provider will ask about your medical history.
 You will also need an exam.
-Tests that can diagnose Addison's disease may include:
+Tests that can diagnose adrenal insufficiency include:

-- Blood and urine tests to measure levels of the adrenal hormone
+- Blood and urine tests.
+These can check levels of the adrenal hormones and ACTH.

 - How sick you are